 A scatterplot with groups can be used to display the relationship between two quantitative variables and one categorical variable.
 Like the scatterplot that you learned about earlier, the quantitative variables are shown on the x- and y-axes.
 Now, the different levels of the categorical variable are communicated using different colored points or different shaped points.

-To create a scatterplot with groups in Minitab Express:
+To create a scatterplot with groups in Minitab:

-- Double click the variable Weight (pounds) in the box on the left to insert the variable into the Y variable box
+- Double click the variable body_mass_g in the box on the left to insert it into the Y variable box on the right

-- Double click the variable Height (inches) in the box on the left to insert the variable into the X variable box
+- Double click the variable flipper_length_mm in the box on the left to insert it into the X variable box on the right

-- Double click the variable Biological sex in the box on the left to insert the variable into the Group variable box
+- Double click the variable species in the box on the left to insert it into the Group variables box on the right

 - Click OK